 There’s a big difference between sleeping and getting a good night’s sleep.
 Sometimes you can go to sleep at night, but wake up feeling tired in the morning because you didn’t get a restful night’s sleep.
 Your goal is to fall soundly asleep about 10-20 minutes after your head hits the pillow.
-If you can’t fall asleep easily or stay asleep then it’s worthwhile to review these simple tips to sleep better.
+If you can’t fall asleep easily or stay asleep then it’s worthwhile to review these simple tips to sleep better based on science!
 You might need to adjust your night-time routine and your bedroom setup.

 Use these tips to help prepare yourself for good night’s sleep each and every night:

 1. Create a calm bedroom atmosphere.